PetrusJKruger/AWS_HA_Wordpress_Setup/AWS_HA_Wordpress_Setup_and_Config.md

 /* ****************** PLAN ***************** */

-  * Create an S3 bucket for Code
+  * Create an S3 bucket for Code with default settings
-  * Create an S3 bucket for Media
+  * Create an S3 bucket for Media with default settings
-  * Create a Cloudfront Distribution
+  * Create a Cloudfront Distribution to source Media bucket with default settings.
   * Create a WEBDMZ security group that is open to the world
   * Create a RDS security group that is open to your WEBDMZ security group on the the MySQL port.